emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

-*emconfigure* is called with the normal *configure* as an argument (in *configure*-based build systems), and *emmake* with the *make* as an argument.
+*emconfigure* is called with the normal *configure* as an argument (in *configure*-based build systems), and *emmake* with *make* as an argument.
 If your build system doesn't use configure, then you can omit the first step.

 .. tip:: We recommend you call both *emconfigure* and *emmake* scripts in *configure*-based build systems.
 Whether you actually **need** to call both tools depends on the build system (some systems will store the environment variables in the configure step, and others will not).